kkots/ggxrd_hitbox_overlay_2211/README.md

 - The mod is not currently disabled using `disableModToggle` or `startDisabled`.

 There's also a toggle you can use instead of holding down a button, and that toggle is the `continuousScreenshotToggle` setting in the `.ini`.
 It doesn't require `allowContinuousScreenshotting` to be set to `true` in order to work, can be any hotkey and toggles continuous screenshotting on and off, but it still works only under the abovementioned conditions.

+### Non-transparent screenshotting

+To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true`.

 ### Converting PNGs into an WEBP animation with transparency with ffmpeg